 The intention to serve alcoholic beverages must be registered with University Student Affairs prior to staging the event.
 The purpose of registration is to ensure that the sponsor understands the rules and that appropriate controls of underage drinking are in place.
 Organizers of parties (hosts) must be aware of their responsibilities.
 Hosts may not serve guests who appear to be intoxicated, and they must prohibit access to alcohol by guests who are under 21.
-Hosts must follow all the regulations as listed herein and in the "MBKU Alcohol Policy Agreement for Events" form located on the portal (student dashboard).
+Hosts must follow all the regulations as listed herein and in the "MBKU Alcohol Policy Agreement for Events" form located on the forms tab of Presence. (https://ketchum.presence.io/).
 Once the form is completed and submitted to University Student Affairs, MBKU Campus Safety will be alerted to make sure they have the appropriate officer representation based on the event attendance estimate.